 The Medicine section of DDU relates my experiences and observations while working as a front-line emergency doc in the Australian public-healthcare system for over six years.
-With the last 1 1/2 years as a full time fly-in locums EM doc.
+With the last 1 1/2 years being a full time fly-in locums EM doc.
 In all, I worked in ten different ED’s, in four different Aussie state systems, so I’ve seen a lot, maybe more than most of my Aussie colleagues!

 I’ve also held ED directorships in both AU and USA and numerous medical staff committee roles in the USA, including a stint as medical staff president at a local community hospital.